toughtok/toughtok.github.io/README.md

-Strong mind dwelled no reason
+Stable mind dwelled no karma